-C-SPY uses device description files provided with the product to handle several of the target-specific adaptations, see Selecting a device description file, page 41.
+C-SPY uses device description files provided with the product to handle several of the target-specific adaptations, see Selecting a device description file, page 42.
 They contain device-specific information such as:

-- Memory information for device-specific memory zones, see C-SPY memory zones, page 150. - Definitions for device-specific interrupts, which makes it possible to simulate these interrupts in the C-SPY simulator; see Interrupts, page 233.
+- Memory information for device-specific memory zones, see C-SPY memory zones, page 154. - Definitions of memory-mapped peripheral units, device-specific CPU registers, and groups of these. - Definitions for device-specific interrupts, which makes it possible to simulate these interrupts in the C-SPY simulator; see Interrupts, page 231.